valayDave/metaflow-service/docker-tests/README.md

     1. Run the test with local datastore. :

     ```sh
-    # This will run the integration tests with local datastore for the Metaflow client and finally wont delete the containers.
+    # This will run the integration tests with local datastore on the MF client.
+After completion of tests the *last* md service and postgres containers wont be deleted.
     python fixed-db-tests.py --database-password password \
                             --datastore local \
                             --dont-remove-containers
     ```

     2. Run the test with `s3` as datastore.
 (Please note you need to have AWS credentials in env variables to run the test with S3 datastore.
-This will also use the `metafow.metaflow_config.DATASTORE_SYSROOT_S3` as the s3 root.)
+This will also use the `metafow.metaflow_config.DATASTORE_SYSROOT_S3` as the s3 root in the tests.)
     ```sh
     # This will run the integration tests with s3 datastore for the Metaflow client and will finally delete all containers.
     python fixed-db-tests.py --database-password password \